Opposition MPs walk out of RS, LS to protest suspension of 12 MPs | Politics

 - India

-The Congress-led opposition on Tuesday staged a walkout from the Lok Sabha and the Rajya Sabha to protest the suspension of 12 opposition members of the Upper House with leaders saying they will continue to raise their voices on the matter.
-After the walkout, opposition MPs demonstrated outside Mahatma Gandhi's statue inside Parliament complex, raising slogans against the government and its ''dictatorial attitude''.
+The Congress-led opposition on Tuesday walked out from both houses of Parliament to protest the suspension of 12 opposition MPs from the Rajya Sabha and boycotted the day's proceedings in the Upper House after the chairman asked them to apologise.
+After the walkout, opposition MPs demonstrated in front of Mahatma Gandhi's statue inside Parliament complex, raising slogans against the government and its ''dictatorial attitude'' and saying they would continue to raise their voices on the matter.
+Eight opposition party leaders led by Mallikarjun Kharge met Rajya Sabha Chairman M Venkaiah Naidu and urged him to revoke the suspension.
+Naidu, sources said, told them that it may not be possible without proper functioning of the House and a sincere regret for their misconduct.

-A day after the MPs were suspended from the Rajya Sabha for the entire winter session, the Congress said the move was against the rules and practices of the House.
+''Apology for what?
+For raising the issues of the people in Parliament?
+Never,'' Congress leader Rahul Gandhi declared in a tweet in Hindi.

+Upset at their demand of the revocation of suspension not being met, opposition members decided to boycott the day's proceedings of the Rajya Sabha in protest.
+In the Lok Sabha, however, the opposition, led by the Congress, decided to participate in discussions.

 Accusing the government of adopting the path of confrontation with the opposition, the Congress said talk of cooperation in the smooth running of the House ''is a sham''.